6 May 2022

 How do you find long-tail keywords that are relevant to the user’s intent?

-Using SEO tools like Semrush will help.
+Using keyword research tools like Semrush will help.

-Login to Semrush and navigate to Keyword Magic Tool.
+Simply log in to Semrush and navigate to Keyword Magic Tool.
 Next, enter the keyword in the input field and click Search.

 Next, you will see a list of relevant keywords to your search keyword with intent, volume, KD, CPC, etc.